No… but one can copy paste passphrase to label (obviously weakening security model).

 We recommend including Superbacked license code and website in will alongside other dispositions.

 But what happens if Superbacked, Inc. has gone out of business?

 Superbacked is an Electron app therefore, even though its source code is proprietary, it can be audited (watch episode).

 Also, Blockcrypt (used to encrypt secrets) is open source.

 Choosing the right hardware to run Superbacked depends on use case.

-If secret is present or entered on computer (one’s password manager passphrase for example), one can use Superbacked on that computer to back up secret.
+If secret is present or entered on computer (one’s password manager passphrase for example), one can use Superbacked on same computer to back up secret.

-If secret is not present or entered on computer (one’s signing device mnemonic for example), one should NEVER use Superbacked on computer that isn’t air-gapped and one should ALWAYS use computer that one can secure-erase (Apple silicon Mac) or that is amnesic by design (computer running Tails).
+If secret is not present or entered on computer (one’s signing device mnemonic for example), one should NEVER use Superbacked on computer that isn’t air-gapped and one should ALWAYS use computer that one can secure-erase (Apple silicon Mac) or that has data persistence disabled by default (computer running Superbacked OS or Tails).

-For sensitive use cases, when using Apple silicon Mac, we recommend factory-resetting computer once done using Superbacked given blocks sent to printer via CUPS are written to disk (among other digital forensics issues).
+For sensitive use cases, when using Apple silicon Mac, we recommend factory-resetting computer once done using Superbacked given blocks sent to printer via CUPS are written to disk (among other data persistence issues).

 Given Superbacked is designed to run offline on air-gapped computers, there is no automatic update mechanism in place.